DennisZ0706/Ticket-machine-Pythonland/README.md

 This cash register app is specially designed for Pythonland cashiers to quickly calculate what visitors have to pay when they want to enter the park.
 The prices in Pythonland depend on age and group size, so this was quite a calculation.

-Now all the staff has to do is enter the size of the incoming group or family and the age of each groupmember into the application and the program will do the rest.
+With this app all the staff needs to do is enter the size of the incoming group or family and the age of each groupmember into the application and the program will do the rest.

 ## Libraries used